gouravmahapatra/VenusAbsorptionRetrival/README.md

 # VenusAbsorptionRetrival
 This project performs retrieval of certain cloud and haze parameters from the VEX SPICAV-IR dataset.
+Under progress...